-Eligibility for funding
+Eligibility for Funding

-The maximum available funding is AUD$60,000 (30,000 JD) for any one project.
-Activities can run up to a maximum of two years.
+- The maximum available funding is AUD60,000 (JOD30,000) for any one project.

 As a general rule, we cannot fund the following:

--routine, recurring and/or running costs including: office rental and utility costs; routine maintenance and repairs (including equipment such as photocopiers, computers, stoves, fridges etc.) and the purchase of major assets such as property or vehicles;
+- Routine, recurring and/or running costs including: office rental and utility costs; routine maintenance and repairs (including equipment such as photocopiers, computers, stoves, fridges, etc.); and the purchase of major assets such as property or vehicles.

--payment of ongoing staff salaries of core organisational staff.
+- Payment of ongoing staff salaries of core organisational staff.
 Contractor salaries that are part of the actual project can be considered but should not constitute a major cost component.

--organisations or projects that will make a profit that is not reused in the project; or loans.
+- Organisations or projects that will make a profit that is not reused in the project, or loans.

-Consideration may be given to small-scale community activities that have prospects of eventually generating commercial benefits where the community can demonstrate that proceeds from the activity will be reinvested in the project.
+- Consideration may be given to small-scale community activities that have prospects of eventually generating commercial benefits where the community can demonstrate that proceeds from the activity will be reinvested in the project.

 All recipients of DAP funds are required to submit progress reports and an acquittal report that provides an accurate assessment of the actual outcomes of the activities (assessed against the anticipated outcomes stated in the application), as well as financial information.
 Funds must be returned if the project does not proceed.
 Further information will be provided to successful applicants.